 Consultation with DAPs indicated that many DAPs carry a significant workload and have a wide range of responsibilities.
 The Academic Structure Implementation project is exploring a number of appropriate support mechanisms for DAPs.
 In addition, the DAP position description is being reviewed to align and better integrate with new academic leadership roles such as Discipline Lead, Associate Deans, etc.

 Clusters are forward looking, strategically focussed and externally engaged groups of cognate Schools and Research institutes.
 They are not an additional layer of operational management.
 Operational matters are dealt with at the School level.
-Draft Terms of Reference have been developed which detail the role and responsibilities of Clusters.
+Western Sydney University Cluster Terms of Reference have been developed which detail the role and responsibilities of Clusters.

 A Pro-Vice Chancellor (PVC) will be appointed to each Cluster.
 The PVC roles will be recruited in mid-2019, for a limited term, from the Deans and Institute Directors within the cluster of cognate Schools and Research Institutes.
 A professional support position for each cluster will be recruited late 2019.